-The LLM International Business Law is a dual masters degree jointly offered by Maynooth University Department of Law and the Law School at the Catholic University of Lyon (UCLy); it enables law graduates to further their legal education by gaining a systematic understanding of the critical issues at the forefront of select areas of international business law.
+The LLM International Business Law is a dual masters degree jointly offered by Maynooth University School of Law and Criminology and the Law School at the Catholic University of Lyon (UCLy); it enables law graduates to further their legal education by gaining a systematic understanding of the critical issues at the forefront of select areas of international business law.

 The programme also aims to develop legal research, reasoning, writing, advocacy, and teamwork skills, which are highly sought after by employers.
 The first semester of the masters is spent at UCLy (from September to December) and the second semester at Maynooth University, (from January to May).
 At the end of the two semesters, successful students will be awarded a dual qualification: 1.French Master 1 Degree awarded by UCLy and 2.
 Master of Laws (LLM) awarded by Maynooth University.
 The language of instruction is English.
 However, French language courses can be taken for free at UCLy.
 Experience has shown that students who are comfortable with the language have an easier time assimilating into the culture and have broader experiences during their stay in France.